M.Sc. in Computing & Data Analytics

 Important Date Application Deadlines

-As MSc CDA enrollment is capped at 30 students, we encourage qualified students to apply early.
+As MSc CDA enrolment is capped at 30 students, we encourage qualified students to apply early.

 Estimated tuition fees